WatadaShingo/tsunami-1d/README.md

 * Watada, Kusumoto, and Satake (2014), Traveltime delay and initial phase reversal of distant tsunamis coupled with the self-gravitating elastic Earth, J. Geophys.
 Res.
 Solid Earth, 119, 4287–4310, doi:10.1002/2013JB010841

-* Watada, S., Progress and Application of the Synthesis of Trans-oceanic Tsunamis, Progress in Earth and Planetary Science, submitted
+* Watada (2023), Progress and Application of the Synthesis of Trans-oceanic Tsunamis, Progress in Earth and Planetary Science, 10, 26, doi:10.1186/s40645-023-00555-1